Ticket Valid + Jira Collector

 ticket

-Extracts Jira ticket ID from PR title, fetches issue metadata from the Jira REST API, and writes normalized ticket data to .vcs.pr.ticket and native Jira data to .vcs.pr.ticket.native.jira.
+Extracts Jira ticket IDs from the PR title and description, takes the best one the Jira REST API confirms exists, and writes normalized ticket data to .vcs.pr.ticket and native Jira data to .vcs.pr.ticket.native.jira.

 ticket-history

 Queries the Lunar SQL database to count how many other PRs reference the same ticket.
+Resolves the ticket the same way the ticket collector does, so both agree on which one the PR is for.
 Writes .vcs.pr.ticket.reuse_count for policy evaluation.
-Detects ticket recycling abuse.

 Example Data Flow